 Viola sororia, also known as the common blue violet, is native to the U.S. It blooms most heavily in spring, and occasionally throughout the summer.
 Zones 3-7

 Viola tricolor has tufts of heart-shaped leaves and plenty of 1-inch yellow and purple flowers with brown "whiskers" and purple "chin" over a long period.
 It self-seeds freely.
 It grows to 5 inches tall and is hardy in Zones 3-9, but is often treated as an annual.

-(Viola tricolor 'Molly Sanderson') has almost black flowers yellow at the throat.
+This selection of Viola tricolor has almost-black flowers that are yellow at the throat.
 It grows 8 inches tall and is hardy in Zones 3-9.

 It's easy to see the origin of bleeding heart's common name when you get a look at its heart-shape pink or white blooms with a protruding tip at the base of the heart.
 They grow best in partial to full shade in moist, well-drained soil.
 Some types bloom only in spring and others bloom spring, summer, and fall, provided temperatures aren't too high.

 Looking like a tiny daisy, in England this plant is known as lawn daisy because it grows so short and so dense that it's a weed in lawns, albeit a beautiful weed.
 Technically a perennial, English daisy is usually best treated as a biennial (it takes two years to bloom and then dies in the fall) in the South and an annual in the North.
 Plants survive down to about 10 degrees F so they can be planted in the fall in the South for early-spring bloom.
 In cool climates, such as England and the Pacific Northwest, they'll bloom from spring planting until summer heat arrives.